* This is the Professional Version. *

 Use of meal replacements can help with weight loss and maintenance; these products can be used regularly or intermittently.

 Diets that are overly restrictive are unlikely to be maintained or to result in long-term weight loss.
-Diets that limit caloric intake to < 50% of basal energy expenditure (BEE—see Energy expenditure), described as very low calorie diets, can have as few as 800 kcal/day.
+Diets that limit caloric intake to < 50% of basal energy expenditure (BEE—see Overview of Nutritional Support), described as very low calorie diets, can have as few as 800 kcal/day.
 A very low calorie diet may be indicated for obese patients; however, such diets must be supervised by a physician, and after weight is lost, intake must be increased gradually to prevent patients from regaining weight.

 Exercise increases energy expenditure, BMR, and diet-induced thermogenesis.
 Exercise also seems to regulate appetite to more closely match caloric needs.
 Other benefits associated with physical activity include